-Organizations interested in becoming HUD-approved to provide counseling services must be either: 1) a private or public nonprofit organization or 2) a state or local government.
-For-profit entities are not eligible to become HUD-approved Housing Counseling Agencies.
+Organizations interested in participating in HUD's Housing Counseling Program to provide counseling services must be either: 1) a private or public nonprofit organization or 2) a state or local government.
+For-profit entities are not eligible to become HUD-approved Housing Counseling Agencies (HCAs).

-The HUD Approval Process Overview shows the steps in becoming a HUD-approved Housing Counseling Agency.
+The HUD Approval Process Overview shows the steps in becoming a HUD-approved HCA.

 There are two ways to participate in HUD's Housing Counseling Program: